 Dr. Fiedorek has been Chief Medical Officer since October 2014, joining us after nearly 14 years at Bristol-Myers Squibb, or BMS.
 He has extensive drug development experience across many therapeutic areas, ranging from early development through Phase 4 and commercial launch.
 Dr. Fiedorek has particular expertise in diabetes, metabolic disorders and cardiovascular disease, most recently serving as Senior Vice President, Head of Cardiovascular and Metabolic Development at BMS, where he led Phase 2 through Phase 4 global development for these therapeutic areas.
 Under his leadership, several new medicines achieved successful marketing authorization, including Onglyza® (saxagliptin), FarxigaTM (dapagliflozin), Eliquis® (apixaban), MyaleptTM (metreleptin), Bydureon® Dual Chamber Pen, and Glucovance® (metformin/glyburide).
 While at BMS, Dr. Fiedorek also co-led exploratory development, helping to transition compounds from discovery stage to proof-of-concept patient trials.
 In addition, Dr. Fiedorek co-directed the Clinical Science Committee charged with providing scientific, regulatory, and biostatistical review of Phase 1 through Phase 4 clinical trials; he was a member of the Medical Review Group charged with oversight of potential emerging safety signals from marketed medicines or compounds in development; and he participated in joint development committees for BMS alliances with Astra-Zeneca, Pfizer, Otsuka, KAI Pharmaceuticals, Solvay, and Merck.
 Prior to joining BMS, Dr. Fiedorek held positions of increasing responsibility at Glaxo-Wellcome in Research Triangle Park, or RTP, and was International Project Leader for a Phase 3 metabolic drug development program prior to his move to BMS.
+Dr. Fiedorek is also currently the Chief Medical Officer of the Relamorelin Company and the LLC entity, positions from which he will resign prior to consummation of this offering.
 Dr. Fiedorek received his B.A. from Yale University and his M.D. from Harvard Medical School.
 He completed residency and fellowship training in Internal Medicine and Endocrinology & Metabolism at Washington University in St. Louis, including post-doctoral research on the genetics of animal models of diabetes and obesity.
-He also ser
+He also served on the faculties at Washington University School of Medicine in St. Louis and the University of North Carolina in Chapel Hill School of Medicine, including an adjunct clinical appointment while at Glaxo-Wellcome in RTP.